yogitadarade/8WeekSqlChallenge/CaseStudy 2-Pizza Runner/README.md

 **Observation**

-The pizza_id relates to the type of pizza which was ordered whilst the exclusions are the ingredient_id values which should be removed from the pizza and the extras are the ingredient_id values which need to be added to the pizza.The exclusions and extras columns will need to be cleaned up.Customer order table contains 14 records
+The pizza_id relates to the type of pizza which was ordered whilst the exclusions are the ingredient_id values which should be removed from the pizza and the extras are the ingredient_id values which need to be added to the pizza.The exclusions and extras columns will need to be cleaned up.Customer order table contains 14 records.

 ## Table#2 - runner_orders